 Ali White

-She holds academic qualifications in Nursing, a Masters of Business Administration and a Diploma of Governance.
+She holds academic qualifications in Nursing, an MBA and a Diploma of Governance.

 We are always on the lookout for passionate individuals who share our commitment to making a positive impact.
 If you’re interested in working with us or exploring work placement opportunities, we invite you to reach out.